new-eco-people/EcoAppv1/ReadMe.md

 Follow these steps to get your environment set up.
 For Mac or Linux user, you may be required to add `sudo` before the command.

   1. Clone or download the repository
-  2. Open ther terminal at the root directory of the download folder and start docker: (note: It will take long time for the very first time).
+  2. Open ther terminal at the root directory of the download folder and start docker: (note: It will take a long time for the very first time).
-     Before typing in the following command, there are four docker-compose commands. docker-compose.dev.yml, docker-compose.local_prod.yml, docker-compose.staging.yml and docker-compose.yml. docker-compose.staging.yml and docker-compose.yml are only used for staging and production respectively and should be ignored for production.
+     Before typing in the following command, there are five docker-compose commands. docker-compose.dev.yml, docker-compose.local_prod.yml, docker-compose.staging.yml and docker-compose.yml. docker-compose.staging.yml and docker-compose.yml are only used for staging and production respectively and should be ignored except for development.

-     docker-compose.dev.yml uses MS SQL database and uses the local docker build while docker-compose.local_prod.yml uses SQlite database and uses the dockerhub containers.
-Migrations should be made via the docker-compose.dev.yml and copied from the container since it will contain the most recent MS SQL migrations.
+frontend developers should use docker-compose.frontend.yml while backend develops should use docker-compose.dev.yml.
+Migrations should be made via the docker-compose.dev.yml and copied from the container since it will contain the most recent migrations.

-     So you can either use for local container build
+     So you can either use docker-compose.dev.yml for backend developers
      ```
      docker-compose -f docker-compose.dev.yml up --build
      ```

-     or you can use the dockerhub build images
+     or docker-compose.frontend.yml for frontend developers
      ```
-     docker-compose -f docker-compose.local_prod.yml up --build
+     docker-compose -f docker-compose.frontend.yml up --build
      ```

 Go to `http://localhost` on your browser.
-If a react app shows, you are good to go else kindly contact [Perez247](https://github.com/perez247) detailing your issue.
+If a react/angular app shows, you are good to go else kindly contact [Perez247](https://github.com/perez247) detailing your issue.

-3. This is the most important part. kindly press Ctrl+c or CMD+c to end the application and `docker-compose -f <name of docker-compose file>.yml down` to clean up.
+3. This is the most important part when cloasing the docker application. kindly press Ctrl+c or CMD+c to end the application and `docker-compose -f <name of docker-compose file>.yml down` to clean up.
 Ensure this is done everytime an application is down.

 ### For Development